aspose-cells/Aspose-Cells-API-Tutorials/content/english/java/excel-import-export/exporting-excel-to-pdf/_index.md

 Before we delve into the process, ensure that you have the following prerequisites set up:

 1. Java Development Environment: Make sure you have Java installed on your system.
-You can download and install Java from the official website if you haven't already.
+You can download and install Java from the website if you haven't already.

-2. Aspose.Cells for Java Library: Obtain the Aspose.Cells for Java library from the official Aspose website.
+2. Aspose.Cells for Java Library: Obtain the Aspose.Cells for Java library from the Aspose website.
 Download the library and add it to your project's classpath.

 ## Step 1: Create a Java Project